stac-utils/pystac/docs/contributing.rst

 Development installation
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Fork PySTAC into your Github account.
+Fork PySTAC into your GitHub account.
 Then, clone the repo and install it locally with pip as follows:

 .. code-block:: bash